JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 ---

 NS:  So a new blender  session  I  think we shoudl start  with a  cube  as always

-NS:  and a  good way  will be to add a  texture  So let me  just  find soemthign  usefull  ok just to make  thign a  bit  different  today  we star t out  with a  cube
-NS:  and the  add a metal  surface  lol  try to find a  asimple  texture  there si a  texture calld raw  iron
-NS:  yes  in  blender kit  pretty  simple  node  structure  and  4  different
-NS:  textures  ok  so we ara ll aligned  let  look at the  node tree first
-NS:  node tree  we see the  colour and  roughness  metalic
-NS:  and then there is a  normal  and a displacement thing  the  Displacement is  nto  usefull for  SL
-NS:  it can be there  whispers: which is  ok  but  can not be  used in SL  So what we like to  do  is  to change the  Normal map
-NS:  and change how  the  normal map  behave  here si  oen node  we can  use to add an addition normal map  called BUMP
+NS:  and a  good way  will be to add a  texture  So let me  just  find soemthign  usefull  ok just to make  thign a  bit  different  today  we star t out  with a  cube  and the  add a metal  surface  lol  try to find a  asimple  texture  there si a  texture calld raw  iron  yes  in  blender kit  pretty  simple  node  structure  and  4  different  textures  ok  so we ara ll aligned  let  look at the  node tree first  node tree  we see the  colour and  roughness  metalic  and then there is a  normal  and a displacement thing  the  Displacement is  nto  usefull for  SL  it can be there  whispers: which is  ok  but  can not be  used in SL  So what we like to  do  is  to change the  Normal map  and change how  the  normal map  behave  here si  oen node  we can  use to add an addition normal map  called BUMP

 [image](https://gyazo.com/10d235a2d4823dfc6d33f79c1a89e35a)